shanksms/master_python_repository/readme.md

 the ripple effects of a change.
 Loose coupling is the desired end state.
 You’ll learn more strategies for achieving loose coupling in chapter 10.

+#### Encapsulation in python
+Most often, encapsulation in Python is done with a class.
+In classes, functions become methods; methods are similar to functions, but they are contained in a class and often receive an input that is either an instance of the class or the class itself.

+In Python, modules are also a form of encapsulation.
+Modules are even higher-level than classes;
+they group multiple related classes and functions together.
+For example, a module dealing with HTTP interactions could contain classes for requests and responses, as well as utility functions for parsing URLs.
+Most *.py files you encounter would be considered modules.

+The largest encapsulation available in Python is a package.
+Packages encapsulate related modules into a directory structure.
+Packages are often distributed on the Python Package Index (PyPI) for others to install and reuse.

+Abstraction and encapsulation work together by grouping related functionality together and hiding the parts of it that don’t matter to anyone else.
+This is sometimes called “information hiding,” and it allows the internals of a class (or system in general) to change rapidly without other code having to change at the same rate.

 ### understanding type and meta class
 #### type
 1. Every thing in python is Object (functions, int, str etc)